karthi-keyan-kk/Flight_Booking_Msg/README.md

 # Flight_Booking_Msg
-# This project is used to get message whenever flight's price drop.
+This project is used to get message whenever flight's price drop.
+Using API, Web Scrapping, etc.